What is 3 Working Days? A practical guide to Understanding Business Days

 - Explicitly Define Working Days: Always specify what constitutes a working day in any contract, agreement, or communication.
 This includes clearly stating which days are considered working days and which are excluded (weekends, public holidays specific to the relevant location).

 - Use Precise Language: Instead of relying on ambiguous terms, use precise language to avoid misinterpretations.
-For example, instead of saying "within three working days," consider specifying "by the end of the third working day following [date]."
+Here's one way to look at it: instead of saying "within three working days," consider specifying "by the end of the third working day following [date]."

 - Maintain Detailed Records: Keep detailed records of all relevant dates, communications, and agreements.
 This documentation can be invaluable in case of disputes or disagreements.

-- Consider Using Business Days Calendars: Utilize online business day calculators or calendars that account for weekends and public holidays in the specific region.
+- Consider Using Business Days Calendars: use online business day calculators or calendars that account for weekends and public holidays in the specific region.
 This ensures consistency and accuracy.

 Different Scenarios and Their Implications